Does GDPR apply to sports clubs?

 UPDATE 18/05/18 – Sport England and The Sport and Recreation Alliance have produced a suite of GDPR specific templates, guidance and advice aimed specifically at sports organisations, including grassroots clubs.
 We think this is absolutely fantastic news and will really help every sports club in the UK.
 More information can be found

 GDPR Fast Track for your sports clubs

 We at Coacha can not only help you to understand GDPR, but also help with getting you GDPR compliant.
-Coacha users will have the tools to become a good 80% GDPR compliant just by simply subscribing to our software (Coacha V2.0*).
+Coacha users will have the tools to get up to a good 75% of the way towards ongoing GDPR compliance just by simply subscribing to our software (Coacha2.0*).

-Unlike with many of our competitors, we’re building GDPR compliance tools in to the heart of our software, which is designed specifically for sports clubs.
+Unlike with many of our competitors, we’ve built GDPR compliance tools into the heart of our software, which is designed specifically for sports clubs.
 Whilst some claim that SSL will help make clubs complaint, which it will, SSL alone is nowhere near enough.
 Wholehearted updates to core functionality are required.
-Updates that we are making to Coacha V2.0.
+Updates that made to Coacha2.0.

 These updates have been at great cost to ourselves.
 And, as always, none of these costs are passed on to our loyal subscribers either by increasing fees or further marking up transaction charges.
 The upping of transaction fees is often used to cover substantial software updates.
 Check out your software’s transaction fees and compare them to Coacha’s.
 Are you paying over the odds?

 With a whole host of GDPR compliance features having been built in to Coacha 2.0, sports clubs can become GDPR compliant quicker and with a lot of the admin hassle eliminated.
 What’s more, with our Member Portal, members and/or their parents can login to see information for themselves, saving you yet more time and admin.